- Sockets Programming

 the server sends it back to all other clients.
 We will only write the server

-program since we can simply just use telnet
+program since we can simply just use telnet for the clients.

 The creation of a listening socket through which connections are accepted is